-This two-year part-time master’s degree seeks to develop leaders who can strategically and innovatively address community mental health challenges and enhance community wellbeing.
+SACAP’s Master of Social Science Community Mental Health Promotion Degree is a two-year part-time degree that seeks to develop leaders who can strategically and innovatively address community mental health challenges and enhance community wellbeing.

 Candidates will develop the capacity to act as catalysts to bring together various sectors to tackle the social and mental health challenges that our country faces.
 They will also be encouraged in social innovation and intervention and develop skills for policy development and advocacy around community mental health issues.

-The master’s degree also seeks to build a continuous entrepreneurial mind-set in order to harness opportunities within community contexts.
+The Master of Social Science Community Mental Health Promotion Degree also seeks to build a continuous entrepreneurial mind-set in order to harness opportunities within community contexts.

 What you can expect

 - The degree will advance scholarship around a relevant community psychology, as well as build research capacity focused on social intervention.

 - It will develop actors who can leverage human resources and social capital to build supportive and stimulating environments in the context of widespread risk.

 - The degree will build skills for complex project implementation and management.